kiegroup/git-backporting/README.md

 ---

-## :bangbang: Starting from v4 git-backporting has been moved under @kiegroup organization and renamed :bangbang:
+## :bangbang: Starting from v4 git-backporting has been moved under @kiegroup organization :bangbang:

 ---